Lesson Plan - Get It!

 In 1701, Parliament passed the Act of Settlement, which said no Catholic could rule England.
 So when Queen Anne died in 1714, Parliament passed over 50 of Anne's relatives as potential successors, simply because they were Catholic!

 Parliament turned to Germany to find a Protestant king to rule England, and so began the reign of the Hanoverian kings.

 The Georges (George I, George II, George III, and George IV)

 Click through the images below of all four kings.

 Meet the four Georges in another segment of the following video.

 First Prime Minister

-As you saw in the first video segment, George I was not much interested in governing England.
+As you saw in the first video segment, George I was not interested in governing England.
 He appointed Britain's first Prime Minister, Sir Robert Walpole, and allowed him to do much of the work.

 Walpole served under George I and George II and was given the property at 10 Downing Street, which has been the home of the British Prime Minister ever since!

 Bonnie Prince Charlie